-- Incorporation of security considerations into the MPO transportation planning process, including the funding of short-range planning studies, ITS, and management and operations. (ongoing) - Incorporation of resiliency considerations into the MPO transportation planning process, including the development of new performance measures, programming of studies and projects that consider resiliency, sustainability, and climate change. (ongoing)
+- Incorporation of security considerations into the MPO transportation planning process, including the funding of short-range planning studies, ITS, and management and operations. (ongoing) - Incorporation of resiliency considerations into the MPO transportation planning process, including the development of new performance measures, programming of studies and projects that consider resiliency and sustainability. (ongoing)